Blue space: Improved respiratory health

 Living near blue spaces can improve the quality of life of people with respiratory diseases, such as asthma, which could be explained by the mists and sprays generated by the water movement as shown on a study measuring the impact in health of green and blue spaces for those with chronic obstructive pulmonary disease (COPD).

-Mental health
+Effects on mental health

 Improved overall health

 Researchers found that individuals across 15 countries in Europe and Australia report better general health when they live closer to the coast or visit it more often.
 Researchers also found a reduction of psychiatric cases on people living near green or coastal areas.
 Some of the studies found that ocean exposure or running along river helped war veterans suffering from PTSD.
 Others found that engaging in water-related activities such as surfing can help coping with mental health issues and help developing self-confidence and self-reliance skills.
 A large study looking at links between childhood exposure to blue spaces and adult well-being found that exposure to blue spaces in childhood was associated with better adult well-being.
+A study conducted across 19 countries found that spending leisure time in safe blue spaces can helping restore people's depleted cognitive and emotional resources and help them connect with the natural world.